arminbiere/dimocheck/test/parse/strict/bad/README.md

-These are expected invalid files for relaxed parsing.
+These are expected invalid files for strict parsing.

 If you issue `make here` all the failing tests will be run, ignoring the failing exit code.
 This allows to step through